Chealion/chealion-old/README.markdown

 				AppleScript to take the current number of open tabs in Safari and send it to Growl.
 Great for when I have more tabs open then I can count. (eg. the >> appears in Safari)

+	Custom
+		Rumpus
+			A mix of different technologies to create FTP accounts in Rumpus 5.
+It uses PHP for the web app, a simple Cocoa app for the user end, and Python for the actual script itself.
+It was largely a learning project to learn how to script using Python and some super basic Cocoa.

 	Dashboard
 		logo.wdgt - A super simple widget with the express purpose of showing logo.jpg that will resize proportionally without any borders or anything similar.